Page 1: Biography

 Lawyer, magistrate, politician, explorer, naturalist, photographer

-This biography, written by R. Winsome Shepherd, was first published in the Dictionary of New Zealand Biography in 1990, and updated in March, 2006.
+This biography, written by R. Winsome Shepherd, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in March, 2006.

 William Thomas Locke Travers, son of Boyle Travers, a captain in the 95th Regiment of Foot, later Rifle Brigade, and his wife, Caroline Brockman, is said to have been born either on 9 or 19 January 1819 at Castleview, near Newcastle, County Limerick, Ireland.
 Mainly brought up in France where his father retired, William was nearly 17 when he completed his education at St Servan's College, Saint Malo.
 Travers joined the British Foreign Legion in 1835, serving as a lieutenant in the 2nd Regiment of Cavalry of the British Auxiliary Legion of Spain in the Spanish Carlist Wars from 1835 to 1838.
 For a short time he was aide-de-camp to the leader of his division, General Espartero, Duke of Victoria.
 He received a decoration for his services.